AnserBeg/soft-sme1/docs/ai-assistant/advanced-agent-upgrade-plan.md

 - **Verification & telemetry:** Enabled synchronous dispatch for skill executions when supported, capturing rich verification payloads and emitting telemetry/analytics events.
 Successful runs record latency, trace metadata, and verification status, while queued/manual runs avoid premature success claims.
 - **Orchestrator awareness:** Surfaced skill entries in the tool catalog and dynamic registry so the LangGraph loop and Agent V2 orchestrator can route planner directives or ReAct iterations through the persisted workflows.
 Added Jest coverage for the library service and async unit tests for the upgraded subagent behaviors.

+## Progress Update – 2025-03-05
+- **Phase B.1 — Episodic memory summarization:** Implemented a queue-driven conversation summarizer that distills recent user intents and assistant outcomes into highlights persisted on `ai_conversations`.
+Summaries hydrate ahead of the next ReAct turn without slowing the orchestrator.
+- **Phase B.1 — Storage & access patterns:** Added PostgreSQL summary columns and `ConversationManager` helpers so planners, subagents, and telemetry dashboards can consume highlights/resolutions in a structured, cache-friendly shape.
+- **Reliability safeguards:** Extended the AI task worker with a `conversation_summary` task, added duplicate detection (last summarized message guard), and covered heuristics with Jest tests to prevent regressions.

-### Remaining Focus After 2025-02-24
+### Remaining Focus After 2025-03-05
-- Build episodic memory summarization, critic agent workflows, and feedback ingestion feeding the scoring policy (Phase B).
+- Stand up critic agent reviews and reflection ingestion so summaries can feed reinforcement signals (Phase B).
-- Wire LangGraph branching, voice subagent integration, evaluation harness, and governance/security workstreams (Phases C–E).
+- Expand to multi-agent branching, voice subagent integration, and AutoGen critic orchestration (Phase C).
+- Automate evaluation harness, safety guardrails, and telemetry-driven governance rollouts (Phases D–E).